apache/cordova-docs/docs/en/edge/plugin_ref/spec.md

     </engines>

 Here's a list of the default engines that the '<engine>' tag supports:
 * 'cordova'
 * 'cordova-plugman'
 * 'cordova-android'
 * 'cordova-ios'
 * 'cordova-blackberry10'
 * 'cordova-wp7'
 * 'cordova-wp8'
 * 'cordova-windows8'
+* 'android-sdk' // returns the highest Android api level installed
+* 'apple-xcode' // returns the xcode version
+* 'apple-ios' // returns the highest iOS version installed
+* 'apple-osx' // returns the OSX version
+* 'blackberry-ndk' // returns the native blackberry SDK version

 Specifying custom Apache Cordova-based frameworks should be listed under the engine tag like so:

     <engines>